 “They were almost like works of art”

 I left my job in July of 2014.
 Jessica, my wife, left hers that December.
 We kept finding more suppliers to help us make parts.
-We kept buying bigger and faster machines to make components.
 Then, retailers were calling.
 Everyone wants a KeyBar®!
-I have no idea where this will all go.
-But I can’t wait to find out.
-We’ve hired our first set of employees, but we still can’t keep up.
+Since then we have been able to purchase property including a building with office and warehouse space that we turned into our machine shop.
+We also purchased a CNC milling machine, two laser engravers and our very own blister package machine as well as hired 7 amazing full time employees – we still can’t keep up!
 I feel like I’m living a dream.
 The American Dream!
 Bottom line, I thank everyone who wanted to stop the noise and bought a KeyBar®.